What is counselling?

-Good question.
-It is a good question because there is often alot of confusion on the subject and alot of other terms that get applied to talking therapies.
+What is counselling (sometimes known as psychotherapy)?; is a good question.
+Often there is a lot of confusion on the subject and a lot of other terms that get applied to talking therapies.

 Theoretical training includes a significant psychological content on theories of personality and relational development.

 Clinical training is based on the work in the counselling room with the client.
-The detail can vary from model to model but is based on the formation of a trusting, empathic and open relationship with the client.
+The detail can vary from model to model.
+However it is based on the formation of a trusting, empathic and open relationship with the client.

 Counselling sessions are weekly and last for one hour.
-There is an initial interview to discuss the client’s needs and to enable you to decide whether we would be able to work together.
+There is an initial interview to discuss the client’s needs.
+This enables you to decide whether we would be able to work together.

 To find out more about how counselling can help you...

 Cheltenham Counsellor - practicing in Cheltenham and serving Cirencester, Stroud, Gloucester, Tewkesbury and Northleach.
 Within 30 minutes by car.